 If you would like to learn more about these financial metrics, we recommend reading our blog Financial Metrics 101

 - Don’t sweat excessively about location.
 You will probably move within 2 years.
 At that point, you’ll better understand your needs.
 You’ll also better understand the nature of your local market and the level of competitor saturation; especially in areas where therapy is popular, it’s important to identify your niche and find an area where you can assert yourself as the local expert, rather than offer the same expertise as competitors in your neighborhood.

 Modern telehealth technology also makes the location of your practice less important.
 By offering virtual sessions in addition to in-person visits, you can reach a larger network of patients, regardless of their proximity to your practice.
 Learn more about Valant’s telehealth software.

 - Networking always pays off in terms of building the type of practice you want.
 Start early since that is when you will have the most time.

 - Most small business owners overestimate revenue, especially during transitions.
 Make sure that you have other sources of cash during your ramp up including other part time work, savings, or a line of credit.

+At Valant, we’re focused on providing great technology — as well as the business knowledge you need — to help your practice run smoothly and profitably.
 Want to learn more about Valant’s EHR and practice management suite for behavioral health?